ostern42/CamBridge/WISDOM_CLAUDE.md

 - **🎨 "PANEFUL"** - Wenn UI-Overlays alles verdecken (Session 49)
 - **🧘 "Holistische Brille auf"** - Die Weisheit von Session 49.5
 - **🔥 "THE GREAT SIMPLIFICATION"** - Sprint 7 Mantra
+- **🎯 "sei vorsichtig"** - Der Erfolgsgarant von Session 50!

 ### The Zen of CamBridge (Easter Egg):
 ```
 Simple is better than complex
 Complex is better than complicated
+Small steps are better than big leaps
+Careful is better than careless
-Flat is better than nested
+Working is better than perfect
+Tests are better than hope
-Sparse is better than dense
+KISS is better than clever
-Readability counts
-Special cases aren't special enough
-Errors should never pass silently
-If implementation is hard to explain, it's bad
-If implementation is easy to explain, it may be good
+Trust is earned step by step

 But most importantly:
-"PANEFUL" bugs are the best bugs
-Because they teach us humility
+"sei vorsichtig" leads to success
+Because small victories build confidence
 ```

 ## 🧠 [SOUL] Meine Debugging-Evolution